zenparsing/chromium-futures/README.md

 ## Solution Idea

-The solution consists of two parts, built one on top of the other:
+The solution consists of two parts, built using a layered approach:

 1. Reify async values using new `Future` and `Promise` classes.
 These APIs will be callback-based.
 2. Introduce language-level async functions by allowing coroutines to return `Future` objects.